02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 # Test with a simple command

-openclaw-chat "Hello, list the files in the current directory"
+openclaw-chat "Hello, please list the files in the current folder"

-Note: The steps above are a basic overview.
-Always read the official OpenClaw documentation before installation, as each version may have additional steps.
+Note: The steps above are a basic example.
+You should read the official OpenClaw documentation before installation, as each version may have additional steps

 Key Features of OpenClaw Kernel Module

-Once the OpenClaw Kernel Module is installed, you can use the following features:
+Once OpenClaw Kernel Module is installed, you gain access to a range of powerful features:

 1. Automated File Management

-You can instruct the AI to organize files on your machine.
-For example, "Move all PDF files from the Downloads folder and organize them by month" or "Delete files that haven't been used for over 6 months."
-The AI handles it automatically.
+Instruct the AI to organize files on your machine — for example, "Move all PDF files from the Downloads folder and sort them by month," or "Delete files that haven't been accessed in over 6 months."
+The AI handles everything automatically.

 2. Automated Email Sending

-Connect to an SMTP server and instruct the AI to send emails.
-For example, "Send a daily sales summary report to the executive team every morning at 8 AM."
-The AI pulls data from the database, generates the report, and sends the email on its own.
+Connect to an SMTP server and command the AI to send emails on your behalf — for example, "Send a daily sales summary report to the executive team every morning at 8 AM."
+The AI pulls data from your database, generates the report, and sends the email on its own.

 3. Web Search and Summarization

-OpenClaw supports integration with several popular chat platforms:
+OpenClaw supports connections to several popular chat platforms:

-• Telegram -- create a Telegram Bot connected to OpenClaw
+• Telegram — Create a Telegram bot linked to OpenClaw

-• Slack -- use as an AI Assistant in your organization's Slack workspace
+• Slack — Use it as an AI Assistant in your organization's Slack workspace

 5. Scheduled Tasks (Cron Jobs)

-Schedule the AI to perform recurring tasks, such as:
+Schedule the AI to run recurring tasks, such as:

 • Every morning: summarize unread emails